7DET/.github/CODE_OF_CONDUCT.md

-# Built In Detroit Code of Conduct
+# Detroit Hard Tech Code of Conduct

 We put people first and do our best to recognize, appreciate and respect the diversity of our global contributors and participants.
-Built In Detroit welcomes contributions from everyone who shares our goals and wants to contribute in a healthy and constructive manner within our open source community and in Built In Detroit-managed open source projects.
+Detroit Hard Tech welcomes contributions from everyone who shares our goals and wants to contribute in a healthy and constructive manner within our open source community and in Detroit Hard Tech-managed open source projects.

 We are committed to providing a welcoming and inspiring community for all.
 People violating these community guidelines may be barred from our community.